Control Variables | What Are They & Why Do They Matter?

 Why do control variables matter?

 Control variables enhance the internal validity of a study by limiting the influence of confounding and other extraneous variables.
-This helps you establish a correlational or causal relationship between your variables of interest.
+This helps you establish a correlational or causal relationship between your variables of interest and helps avoid research bias.

 Aside from the independent and dependent variables, all variables that can impact the results should be controlled.
 If you don’t control relevant variables, you may not be able to demonstrate that they didn’t influence your results.
-Uncontrolled variables are alternative explanations for your results.
+Uncontrolled variables are alternative explanations for your results and affect the reliability of your arguments.

 Control variables in experiments